“We’re going to have to get out of here or I’m going to kill him,” Thelma said. She meant it. She was looking for a knife.

 Steve’s got a guy for everything.
 His guy laid down stone stamps in the patio and put in river rocks, large ones around the small patio, and small ones in a big bed next to the garage for the dogs to potty.
 That made it easy to clean up.
 They hose down the patio, hose down the river rock bed in the back, and Steve picks up every day.
 He puts it all in a garbage bag and they throw it in the garbage cans.

 What else are you going to do with it?

 Except after the last two winters in Cleveland happened.
 It got super cold.
 The Cuyahoga River froze solid.
 Lake Erie froze over.
 It was winter for a long time twice for two straight years.
-Getting up every morning, touching the cold hardwood floors, one morning I just said, we’re not doing this anymore.
+Getting up every morning, touching the cold hardwood floors, finally one morning Telly declared, “We’re not doing this anymore.
 We’re getting carpeting for the upstairs bedrooms.”

-“Do what you want, do what you want,” he said.
+“All right, all right, do what you want,” he said.

-No dogs upstairs.
+“No dogs upstairs.
 No Grayson.
 No matter how much we love him,” Thelma said putting her foot down.

 Every once in a while, they let them into the living room.
 That’s why there are always blankets on their sectional.
 They let the dogs jump on it so they can sit and snuggle with them.
 Only Nookie, their barking Husky, is not a snuggle bunny.
 He’ll cuddle for five minutes and then he’s done with you.